scivision/xkblas/README.md

 * -DKAAPI_USE_MKL=ON
 * -DKAAPI_USE_OPENBLAS=ON
 * -DKAAPI_USE_CRAYBLAS=ON.
 Used to link agains libSCI available with Cray PE.

+## Selection of using Unified Memory
+Port on GraceHopper or MI300A let XKBlas/XKaapi to run using "native" unified memory.
+Preliminary experiments show that on other architectures, the performances are best using internal explicit memory copy.

+To enable unified memory support the flags -DENABLE_KAAPI_UNIFIED=ON should be set on the CMake command line option.

+Once compiled, at runtime and conservatively, the XKaapi execution runtime continues to exploit memory copy in place of true unified memory except if the environnement variable XKBLAS_UNIFIED is set to 1.

 ## Add support for generating execution trace
 In case the user want to access to execution trace of its applications; XKBlas is able to generate Gantt chart with BLAS calls.